-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 In addition, medications such as insulin shots and oral hypoglycemic drugs are commonly prescribed but are occasionally overlooked and avoided.
 These drugs aid the kidneys in eliminating waste by metabolizing foods.
 There are several programs present for those who cannot afford these drugs, so there is no basis to not take these medications.

 Diabetes accounts for over 40 percent of the cases of kidney disease.
 So it’s clear that one of the primary ways to prevent kidney disease is to prevent diabetes.
 Or, if you already have it, effective treatment can reduce the impact that the condition has on your kidneys.

 Unused glucose in your bloodstream is filtered by your kidneys and then normally reabsorbed back into the bloodstream.
 However there is a limit to the rate at which the kidneys can filter and return glucose.
 When this limit is exceeded, as it can be if you don’t get your diabetes under control, your kidneys become stressed from over-work and the glucose starts to spill into the urine.